 It's highly recommended that you travel with at least one major credit card.
 You must have one to rent a car, and hotels and airlines usually require a credit card imprint as a deposit against expenses.
 (Note: Businesses in some U.S. cities may require a minimum purchase, usually around \$10, before letting you use a credit card.)

-ATM cards with major credit card backing, known as "debit cards," are now a commonly acceptable form of payment in most stores and restaurants.
+ATM cards with major credit card backing, known as "debit cards," are now a commonly acceptable form of payment in the same places that accept credit cards.
+In fact, many debit cards in the U.S. have a MasterCard or Visa logo.
 Debit cards draw money directly from your checking account.
-Some stores enable you to receive "cash back" on your debit-card purchases as well.
+Some stores enable you to receive "cash back" on your debit card purchases as well.
 The same is true at most U.S. post offices.